JustWhit3/higgs-decay-classification/General_Informations.md

 • (0, 1) for perfect signal and (1, 0) for perfect background events.

 ## Evaluation of the classification
+The combination of the models has been performed using the Logistic Regression on both outpus of DNN and BDT.
+The class used is `LogisticRegression` from the library `sklearn`.
 Evaluation of the classification process is given by a metric called "AMS" (see the "PDF_dataset.pdf" for more indormations or see its definition in the code).
+At the end have been combined all the AMS of each classification procedure with the Logistic Regression method.